100 Year Old Inspiration, Ivy

 As the years have gone by I’ve been watching, listening and picking up some of her secrets:

 - Stay mobile (she stands while doing her jigsaw puzzles)

 - Keep the mind active (there’s always a puzzle book on the go and she watches just about every quiz show on tv)

 - Have interests – (along with the quiz shows she loves all sports, apart from boxing)

 - Eat a good breakfast (a bowl of cereal piled high with all sorts of fruits)

-Of course this are great tips and we all need to find our own versions that will work for us.
-I’ve been trying to do some of my computer work standing up but haven’t been successful so far so have built regular walks into my routine.
+Of course these are great tips and we all need to find our own versions that will work for us.
+Some of Ivy’s tips just can’t work for some of us, there’s no way we could not eat after 6pm as my husband is only just finishing work then.
+However, I’ve been trying to do some of my computer work standing up but haven’t been successful so far so have built regular walks into my routine instead.
 I’m currently a work in progress when it comes to over hauling my food and drink consumption and I love reading.
 There’s still plenty more for me to learn and implement though.